vipulnaik/daily-updates/standing-plan-for-the-next-few-months.md

 such as groupprops, topospaces, commalg, and diffgeom, but this is likely to come a little later.

-### Setting up additional subwikis starting February 2024 or so
+### Setting up additional subwikis starting Q2 2024 or so

 Once I have streamlined by subwiki setup process and moved to a new server, I'll streamline the process for setting up brand *new*